obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 job = an executing pipeline.
 2 ways:
 - the traditional method : developers create a pipeline in a dev env & run the job from that env.
 - the template method separates dev from staging & execution.
 Devs still create pipelines in a dev env, but also a template (a configured job specification).
 Google provides a number of templates & you can create your own)

+### CLOUD DATAPROC

+- makes it easy to migrate from on-premises
+- a managed Hadoop & Spark service - a preconfigured cluster is created in 90s with commonly used components including: Hadoop / Spark / Pig (a compiler that produces map reduce programs from a high-level language) / Hive
+- you can use “ephemeral” clusters i.e destroyed once the task is over in order to save costs

+__Managing Data in Cloud Dataproc__

+On premise, you store data on the Hadoop cluster using HDFS (good approach when you have dedicated hardware).
+In the cloud, instead of having a single, long-running Hadoop cluster, you typically start a Cloud Dataproc cluster for each job and shut it down when the job completes.
+This is a better option.

+No need to copy your data from Cloud Storage to HDFS each time.
+A better approach is to use Cloud Storage as the data store (it saves time & money).

+__Configuration__

+2 types of nodes:
+- master nodes : responsible for distributing & managing workload distribution.
+Runs YARN
+- worker nodes : can include some preemptible machines without HDFS

+You can specify a different machine conf for both the master & worker nodes.
+Several modes :

+- dev mode = a single node
+- standard mode = one master & some number of worker nodes
+- H.A mode = 3 master nodes & some number of workers.

+Once created, a cluster can be scaled up or down.
+Only the nb of workers nodes can change (the masters are fixed) either manually command line or automatically by creating a policy : a YAML file includes various parameters ( maxInstances, scaleUpFactor, scaleDownFactor, cooldownPeriod, itworks by checking Hadoop YARN metrics)

+- Submitting a Job : you can use an API, a gcloud command, or in the console.
+- Ggood practice to keep clusters in the same region as the Cloud Storage buckets (better I/O perfs).

+__Migrating Hadoop & Spark to GCP__
+When you are migrating Hadoop and Spark clusters to GCP, there are a few things for which you will need to plan:

+Migrating data
+Migrating jobs
+Migrating HBase to Bigtable
+You may also have to shift your perspective on how you use clusters.
+On-premises clusters are typically large persistent clusters that run multiple jobs.
+They can be complicated to configure and manage.
+In GCP, it is a best practice to use an ephemeral cluster for each job.
+This approach leads to less complicated configurations and reduced costs, since you are not storing persistent data on the cluster and not running the cluster for extended periods of time.

+Hadoop and Spark migrations can happen incrementally, especially since you will be using ephemeral clusters configured for specific jobs.
+The first step is to migrate some data to Cloud Storage.
+Then you can deploy ephemeral clusters to run jobs that use that data.
+It is best to start with low-risk jobs so that you can learn the details of working with Cloud Dataproc.

+There may be cases where you will have to keep an on-premises cluster while migrating some jobs and data to GCP.
+In those cases, you will have to keep data synchronized between environments.
+Plan to

+implement workflows to keep data synchronized.
+You should have a way to determine which jobs and data move to the cloud and which stay on premises.

+It is a good practice to migrate HBase databases to Bigtable, which provides consistent, scalable performance.
+When migrating to Bigtable, you will need to export HBase tables to sequence files and copy those to Cloud Storage.
+Next, you will have to import the sequence files using Cloud Dataflow.
+When the size of data to migrate is greater than 20 TB, use the Transfer Appliance.
+When the size is less than 20 TB and there is at least 100 Mbps of network bandwidth available, then distcp, a Hadoop distributed copy command, is the recommended way to copy the data.
+In addition, it is important to know how long it will take to transfer the data and to have a mechanism for keeping the on-premises data in sync with the data in Cloud Storage.